localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/_index.md

 If Transparent Endpoint Injection is _not_ used, the AWS SDK within Lambda functions might connect to the real AWS API.
 Transparent Endpoint Injection is only available in LocalStack Pro.

+Alternatively, specific AWS endpoints can be resolved to AWS while continuing to use Transparent Endpoint Injection.
+Refer to the [DNS server configuration]({{< ref "dns-server#configuration" >}}) for skipping selected domain name patterns.

 ## Self-signed certificates

 In LocalStack Pro and Lambda, Transparent Endpoint Injection automatically disables SSL certificate validation of the AWS SDK for the